-101 Carter told the OIG that he signed the batch in August because was a recognized headquarters program, the subpoenas had already been prepared, and he had not an opportunity to instruct his staff to notify the FO point-of-contact that he would no longer sign them.
+Carter told the OIG that he signed the batch in August because was a recognized headquarters program, the subpoenas had already been prepared, and he had not an opportunity to instruct his staff to notify the FO point-of-contact that he would no longer sign them.

 Quinn told us that the Acting Chief of Operations favored continuing with the subpoenas notwithstanding the risks.

-In May 2014, the then-DEA Deputy Administrator transferred Mathematical responsibility from FO to NS, which had been delegated administrative subpoena authority (and issued the Mathematical subpoenas discussed in Chapter Three).
-However, according to the DEA, NS has not issued any subpoenas for Mathematical and the program has not been reinitiated since it was transferred to NS.
-The DEA Special Assistant to the NS Chief told us that the NS Chief never gave him the "green light" to restart Mathematical.
-The Special Assistant told us that the NS Chief told him they would not restart the program until they received approval from senior DEA managers, which they have never received, and that the program remains dormant.

-However, the Chicago Field Division (and possibly others) continued to issue their own administrative subpoenas related to local product purchases.
-We were told that the Chicago Field Division continued issuing such subpoenas until approximately November 2014, when field division personnel heard about the OIG review of the program.102 We found no evidence that any DEA field offices have continued to issue blanket subpoenas for local product purchase data since November 2014.
-Further, the DEA stated in information responses to the OIG that no DEA field offices are issuing administrative subpoenas on behalf of FO for prod.

-IV.
-DEA Assessments of Value of the Program

-Former FO managers and Staff Coordinators uniformly told us that was a valuable and worthwhile program.
+In May 2014, the then-DEA Deputy Administrator transferred responsibility from FO to NS, which had been delegated administrative subpoena authority (and issued the subpoenas discussed in Chapter Three).
+However, according to the DEA, NS has not issued any subpoenas for the program has not been reinitiated since it was transferred to NS.
+The DEA Special Assistant to the NS Chief told us that the NS Chief never gave him the told him they would not restart the program until they received approval from senior DEA managers, which they have never received, and that the program remains dormant.
+However, the Chicago Field Division (and possibly others) continued to issue their own administrative subpoenas related to local purchases.
+We were told that the Chicago Field Division continued issuing such subpoenas until approximately November 2014, when field division personnel heard about the OIG review of the program.
+102 We found no evidence that any DEA field offices have continued to issue blanket subpoenas for local purchase data since November 2014.
+Further, the DEA stated in information responses to the OIG that no DEA field offices are issuing administrative subpoenas on behalf of FO for IV.
+DEA Assessments of Value of the Program Former FO managers and Staff Coordinators uniformly told us that was a valuable and worthwhile program.
 McKnight told us that it was a very successful program that brought benefit to DEA, notwithstanding his issues regarding resources and quality of leads.
-Similarly, the first and second Staff Coordinators echoed that was a resounding success, citing that it resulted in approximately \$50 million of drug proceeds seized, significant seizures of illegal drugs and drug-related assets, and arrests based on the spreadsheet that FO used to compile results.103 Powers also said that the

-102 We obtained sample copies of administrative subpoenas issued by the Chicago Field Division after the Washington Field Division ceased issuing them on behalf of FO.
-Although these subpoenas contained different language, they were functionally equivalent in that they requested the same Subpoends and Subpoends information under the same general program file code of for the national initiative.

-103 FO's spreadsheet showed the following cumulative results for for FY 2008 through 2014: (1) 131 arrests, (2) \$48 million in drug-related cash seized, (3) 88 vehicles seized (worth approximately \$207,000), (4) \$4 million in real property seized, (5) 179 firearms seized, (6) 162 grams of crack seized, (7) 678 kilograms of cocaine seized, (8) 0 tablets of ecstasy seized, (9) 148 pounds of methamphetamine seized, (10) 21,381 pounds of marijuana seized, and (11) 22 kilograms of heroin seized.
-The OIG did not seek to test or corroborate these totals, particularly given the DEA's acknowledgment, noted earlier, that the results for the majority of years reported, FY 2010 through FY 2013, are not attributed solely to for the majority of results from another operational component unrelated to use of the subpoenas that cannot be separately reported.
+Similarly, the first and second Staff Coordinators echoed that was a resounding success, citing that it resulted in approximately \$50 million of drug proceeds seized, significant seizures of illegal drugs and drug-related assets, and arrests based on the spreadsheet that FO used to compile results.
+103 Powers also said that the We obtained sample copies of administrative subpoenas issued by the Chicago Field Division after the Washington Field Division ceased issuing them on behalf of FO.
+Although these subpoenas contained different language, they were functionally equivalent in that they requested information under the same general program file code of the same for the national initiative.
+103 FO's spreadsheet showed the following cumulative results for FY 2008 through 2014: (1) 131 arrests, (2) \$48 million in drug-related cash seized, (3) 88 vehicles seized (worth approximately \$207,000), (4) \$4 million in real property seized, (5) 179 firearms seized, (6) 162 grams of crack seized, (7) 678 kilograms of cocaine seized, (8) 0 tablets of ecstasy seized, (9) 148 pounds of methamphetamine seized, (10) 21,381 pounds of marijuana seized, and (11) 22 kilograms of heroin seized.
+The OIG did not seek to test or corroborate these totals. particularly given the DEA's acknowledgment, noted earlier, that the results for the majority of years reported, FY 2010 through FY 2013, are not attributed solely to the later include results from another operational component unrelated to use of the subpoenas that cannot be separately reported.